EOSC-synergy/SQAaaS/README.md

   ```

 ## Securing services
-Please refer to the [Securing Services](k8s-secure) section for a thoroughtly
+Please refer to the [Securing Services](docs/secure-services.md) doc for an
-explanation of the setup that secures the production services of the SQAaaS
+in-deep explanation of the setup that secures the production services of the
-platform, using Kubernetes.
+SQAaaS platform, using Kubernetes.

 ---
 **NOTE**